 We read as a collective.
 We read books cover-to-cover.
 Nothing is skipped.
 We go slow to go deep.
 It takes as long as it takes.

-We make queer ecofeminist tracks into libraries, galleries and classrooms by taking seriously, and enacting, the citational politics articulated by Sara Ahmed (‘Making Feminist Points’ 2013).
+We seek to make queer, anti-colonial ecofeminist tracks into libraries, galleries and classrooms by taking seriously, and enacting, the citational politics articulated by Sara Ahmed (‘Making Feminist Points’ 2013).

 We do not read to escape the world.
 But, drawing on the powerful words of Deborah Bird Rose (‘Slowly’ 2010), we read because it pulls us into intimate ethical proximity to specific worldly situations, contexts and encounters.